dotnet/machinelearning-samples/samples/csharp/getting-started/DatabaseIntegration_SqlServer/README.md

  - **Read the data from database into in-memory variable i.e IEnumerable object:**

-    create Database contect object and read database data into IEnumerable object, here the data is in CreditCardTransaction table.
+    create Database context object and read database data into IEnumerable object, here the data is in CreditCardTransaction table.

 ```csharp
 dbContext = new masterContext();